qBioTurin/MSexplorerWorkflow/README.md

 Following decontamination, we performed alpha and beta diversity analyses, as well as stacked bar plots, to facilitate a global visualization of microbial community structure and composition.
 To identify differentially abundant species (DAS), we utilized two complementary statistical approaches: limma, which employs a linear modeling framework after voom transformation of count data, and LEfSe (Linear discriminant analysis Effect Size), which identifies features characterizing statistical differences between groups.

 The results from both DAS tools were subsequently integrated to enhance robustness and biological interpretability.
-Notably, LEfSe can be executed through two methods: (i) via a pre-configured Docker container, which provides a streamlined and reproducible environment, or (ii) through manual installation involving Python, Conda, and LEfSe, including a required code modification and execution of the accompanying Bash script.
+Notably, LEfSe can be executed through two methods: (i) via a pre-configured Docker container, which provides a streamlined and reproducible environment, or (ii) through manual installation involving Python, Conda, and LEfSe and execution of the accompanying Bash script.

 Finally, we computed alpha diversity metrics and applied LEAPS (Learning with Embedded and Projected Subspaces) using these metrics as input, enabling feature selection and predictive modeling grounded in microbial diversity.